Back to Blog

 Svet Petkov

-Svetoslav (Svet) Petkov is a found of StoryHawk.
-He has a solid backgrong in SEO optimisation and in the past couple of eash in SEO for news publisher.
-With his passion of Python and data he is alway interest in providing a valuable data and sotry behind.
+Svet Petkov is the founder of StoryHawk.
+He has a solid background in SEO optimisation and in the past couple of years in SEO for news publishers.
+With his passion for Python and data, he is always interested in providing valuable data and the story behind it.